-The model has been rigorously fitted to epidemiological data .
-Approaches that capture and propagate data uncertainty in a statistically meaningful way (e.g. likelihood-based methods such as MCMC) are strongly preferred.
-Model complexity is appropriate for the data available.
-Data used in model fitting has the following characteristics: Geography: optimally data from the 96 countries of interest are used.
-Where extrapolation from one country to others is needed, this should be justified in the documentation.
-Data types: for many diseases, case incidence, serological, and mortality data may be available.
-Optimally models will make use of the full range of different types of data.
-Data on vaccine efficacy/effectiveness: optimally models will fit vaccine efficacy parameters using data on vaccine impact from the 96 countries of interest, or else from efficacy trials.
-Model validation : out-of-sample validation is desirable (i.e. fit the model to one set of data, and evaluate ability to predict relevant outputs in another setting).
-Model captures quantifiable uncertainty, e.g. regarding: Ability to generate multiple (100s) versions of the outputs, each of which represents a random sample from the joint uncertainty distribution (e.g. posterior) of the input parameters.
-For stochastic models, the ability to generate multiple (100s) versions of the outputs, each of which represents a single stochastic realisation.
-Representation of structural uncertainty and uncertainty in future non-vaccination related intervention scenarios is also desirable.
-Indirect effects of vaccination/herd-immunity are represented in the model, where epidemiologically relevant.
-Model source code is able to be shared with the VIMC Secretariat to allow the model to be run centrally.
-Models coded in a mainstream programming language (e.g. R, C/C++, Java, JavaScript, Python) are preferred.
+5. Model complexity is appropriate for the data available.
+6. Data used in model fitting has the following characteristics: fro Op Geography: optimally data from the 98 countries of interest are used.
+Where extrapolation m one country to others is needed, this should be justified in the documentation.
+Data types: for many diseases, case incidence, serological, and mortality data may be available. timally models will make use of the full range of different types of data.
+Data on vaccine efficacy/effectiveness: optimally models will fit vaccine efficacy parameters ng data on vaccine impact from the 96 countries of interest, or else from efficacy trials.
+7. Model validation : out-of-sample validation is desirable (i.e. fit the model to one set of data, and evaluate ability to predict relevant outputs in another setting).
+8. Model captures quantifiable uncertainty, e.g. regarding: \Box Ability to generate multiple (100s) versions of the outputs, each of which represents a random sample from the joint uncertainty distribution (e.g. posterior) of the input parameters. □ For stochastic models, the ability to generate multiple (100s) versions of the outputs, each of which represents a single stochastic realisation. □ Representation of structural uncertainty and uncertainty in future non-vaccination related intervention scenarios is also desirable.

+9. Indirect effects of vaccination/herd-immunity are represented in the model, where epidemiologically relevant.
+10. Group is able to share the model source code with the VIMC Secretariat to allow the model to be run centrally (models coded in a mainstream programming language (e.g. R, C/C++, Java, JavaScript, Python) are preferred). □ Excel model (or equivalent/non-scriptable) □ Model is using commercial programming language/scriptable software (e.g. SAS, MatLab) □ Models is implemented in a open-source programming language (e.g. R, C/C++, Python) 11.
+Any other relevant comments from the review committee: